-This tells you the percent of patients that sustained a urinary tract infection.
-UTI's are considered by many in the nursing home industry to be an indicator of nursing care at a nursing home.
-UTI's are routinely linked to lower quality nursing care.
-However, this metric could also be misleading for certain nursing homes due to different reporting standards for these infections.
+This metric is an indication of the percent of long-term care patients that have sustained a urinary tract infection.
+UTI's may be an indication of lower quality nursing care.
+Nevertheless, this datapoint can also be skewed for certain facilities due to inconsistent reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

 In Garfield County Nursing Home, 15.2% of Patients use Anti-Psychotic Medication

 This datapoint tells you the percentage of long-term care residents receiving antipsychotic drugs.
 While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these drugs are being used only where medically required.
 In limited cases, high levels of antipsychotic drug use may mean that a nursing home is using these medications to subdue residents.

 In Garfield County Nursing Home, 21.24% of Patients use Anti-Anxiety Medication

 This indicates the percentage of residents prescribed antianxiety medications.
 These medications are typically prescribed to residents suffering from depression or anxiety.

 In Garfield County Nursing Home, 11.45% of Patients